MAGPIE'S MUMBLINGS

 Tuesday, January 05, 2016

-A hodge podge of miscellaneous mumblings and announcements
+A hodge podge of miscellaneous mumblings

 Because I've been being a bit social the past couple of days, it means that there hasn't been much happening on the stitching front.
 After Christmas I started working on another hussif and I do have some progress to share, but pictures didn't get taken early this morning and now it's too dark.
 Fingers crossed for tomorrow!